 - You should always be able to eat a piece of cornbread by itself and not feel like you need 2 glasses of water to wash it down.

 - It shouldn't taste or feel like you're eating a slice of cake.
-The combination of a tender, smooth crumb, and crispy buttery top provides just the right texture.
+The combination of a tender, smooth crumb and crispy buttery top provides just the right texture.

 Yellow Cornmeal Vs. White Cornmeal Vs. Blue Cornmeal

-You'll notice that I've used white cornmeal for this post (because I brought this back in my luggage from a trip home to NYC and it was a last-minute purchase with last-minute options).
-Both white and yellow cornmeal is equally delicious, as is the blue kind.
+Both white and yellow cornmeal are equally delicious, as is the blue kind.
 Mom mostly used yellow cornmeal, so it's still my preference for making cornbread, but you can't go wrong using any of them for this recipe.

 - Most white cornmeal tends to be a little finer grind than yellow.
 This just means that the finished cornbread tends to have a slightly less rustic texture.
 However, you can find all types of cornmeals that have been finely ground or coarsely ground and everything in between.
 Depending on what type of meal you choose, this will impact the final cornbread.
 I suggest experimenting and finding the one that you like best.

 - The difference between white and yellow cornmeal vs. blue cornmeal is a few different things.
 Blue cornmeal has a higher protein content than its yellow and white counterparts and an even higher nutrient value than yellow.
 And as mentioned above, white cornmeal has the least amount of nutritional value of all three types of meal.
-Blue cornmeal also has a lower glycemic index making it a great cornmeal to use in this recipe.
+Blue cornmeal also has a lower glycemic index, making it a great cornmeal to use in this recipe.
 Plus, it's pretty!
 You may decide to use a cake or pastry flour in the blue cornmeal recipe to help offset the higher protein content, but that's up to you.
 Either way, it's very important to just mix the cornbread ingredients until combined, avoiding stirring too vigorously or for too long.
-Handling it with care help achieve the desired tender crumb.
+Handling it with care helps achieve the desired tender crumb.

 Overview: Scratch-Made Buttermilk Cornbread Ingredients